Projection operator (quantum mechanics)

 In other words, two functions (or two vectors) are orthonormal if they are orthogonal and normalised.

 Finally, the norm (or length) of a vector \boldsymbol{\mathit{u}} is denoted by \left \|\boldsymbol{\mathit{u}}\right \| and is defined as \left \|\boldsymbol{\mathit{u}}\right \|=\sqrt{\langle\boldsymbol{\mathit{u}}\vert\boldsymbol{\mathit{u}}\rangle}=\sqrt{\left |\boldsymbol{\mathit{u}}\right |\left |\boldsymbol{\mathit{u}}\right |cos\: 0^{\circ} }=\left |\boldsymbol{\mathit{u}}\right |.
-With this association of inner product and the length of a vector, we can establish the relationship between inner product \langle\boldsymbol{\mathit{u}}\vert\boldsymbol{\mathit{v}}\rangle and the Euclidean distance d(\boldsymbol{\mathit{u}},\boldsymbol{\mathit{v}}) between 2 vectors \boldsymbol{\mathit{u}} and \boldsymbol{\mathit{v}}.
+With this association of inner product and the length of a vector, we can relate the inner product \langle\boldsymbol{\mathit{u}}\vert\boldsymbol{\mathit{v}}\rangle and the Euclidean distance d(\boldsymbol{\mathit{u}},\boldsymbol{\mathit{v}}) between 2 vectors \boldsymbol{\mathit{u}} and \boldsymbol{\mathit{v}}.
 Using the \mathbb{R}^{2} space as an example, where \boldsymbol{\mathit{u}}=\begin{pmatrix} 6\\9 \end{pmatrix} and \boldsymbol{\mathit{v}}=\begin{pmatrix} 3\\5 \end{pmatrix}, we have

 d(\boldsymbol{\mathit{u}},\boldsymbol{\mathit{v}})=\left \|\boldsymbol{\mathit{u}}-\boldsymbol{\mathit{v}}\right \|=\sqrt{\langle\boldsymbol{\mathit{u}}- \boldsymbol{\mathit{v}}\vert\boldsymbol{\mathit{u}}- \boldsymbol{\mathit{v}}\rangle}=\sqrt{\langle\begin{pmatrix} 3\\4 \end{pmatrix}\vert \begin{pmatrix} 3\\4 \end{pmatrix}\rangle}